 Town Cats needs many hands to do all the work we do.
 We are always seeking committed, enthusiastic and reliable volunteers.
 The work Town Cats does is only limited by our volunteer resources.
-We need help with shelter care, data input, fostering, transporting cats to and from vets, website maintenance, and adoptions.
+We need help with shelter care, fostering, transporting cats, and adoptions.
 Whatever your interests are, we can put them to work!

 Minimum Age Requirement

-If you are interested in volunteering and are over the age of 18, please fill out our online registration form.
-Once we’ve reviewed your application, you will receive an email invitation to sign up for an upcoming orientation.
+Interested in volunteering?
+Please fill out our online registration form.
+Once we’ve reviewed your application, we’ll email an invitation to sign up for an orientation.

 Orientations are held in the small group study room at: